 Camping Tent Lighting Ideas That Are Bright Enough to Light Up Your Campsite

-These lighting ideas not only work well in your tent, they are just bright enough to provide the lighting you need around your campsite.
+These lighting ideas work well in your tent, and they are also just bright enough to provide the lighting you need around your campsite.

 9. Solar String Lights

 The most festive of the campsite lighting ideas, string lights set a fun ambiance at the campground.
-Hang from trees (if allowed), along the picnic table, or drape them around the inside or outside of your tent.
+Hang them from trees (if allowed) around the picnic table, or drape them in or around your tent.

 - 18 feet of 100 lumens of light to light up your campsite

 - lasts 20 hours on a single charge